awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 # Creating a Signed URL Using a Canned Policy<a name="private-content-creating-signed-url-canned-policy"></a>

-To create a signed URL using a canned policy, perform the following procedure\.<a name="private-content-creating-signed-url-canned-policy-procedure"></a>
+To create a signed URL using a canned policy, do the following procedure\.<a name="private-content-creating-signed-url-canned-policy-procedure"></a>

 **To create a signed URL using a canned policy**